sudipto-g/TrackEA/README.md

 └─── data : COCO dataset object categories
 |    └─── coco.names
 |
-└─── Videos : videos in which Objects are to be Tracked # To be Updated
+└─── Videos : videos in which Objects are to be Tracked
 |    └─── videos.mp4
 |
-└─── weights : pretained network weights # To be Updated
+└─── weights : pretained network weights
 |    └─── yolov3.weights
 |
 └─── darknet.py : implementation of the Network in Pytorch